I think it’s time to admit the truth, guys…I’m beyond obsessed with South Africa.

 Smack dab in the centre (sort of) is one of South Africa’s most impressive natural wonders, the Valley of Desolation.
 Located in Camdeboo National Park, the Dolerite columns rise 120 metres from the valley floor are the result of volcanic and erosive forces.

-Getting here is a bit off the beaten track, but it’s worth adding to your South Africa bucket list.
+Getting here is a bit off the beaten track, but it’s one of the must-see places in South Africa.
 You can stay over in Graaf Reinet and use it as 3h detour from Oudtshoorn if you’re planning a Garden Route road trip.

 Get here as the gates open to catch the end of the sunrise or stop by for sunset.
 It’s an absolute dream!

 You can swim with penguins in South Africa!